-We have audited the compliance of the County of Warren, Division of Temporary Assistance and Social Services (the "Division") with the types of compliance requirements described in the U.S. Office of Management and Budget (the "OMB") Circular A-133 Compliance Supplement and the New Jersey State Aid/Grant Compliance Supplement that could have a direct and material effect on each of its major federal and state programs for the year ended December 31, 2011.
+We have audited the County of Warren Division of Social Services' (the "Division's") compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement and the New Jersey State Aid/ Grant Compliance Supplement that that could have a direct and material effect on each of the Division's major federal and state programs for the year ended December 31, 2012.
 The Division's major federal and state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal and state programs is the responsibility of the Division's management.
-Our responsibility is to express an opinion on the Division's compliance based on our audit.